 8) Anticipate Possible Questions

 For example, if you know that Thomas has been having issues with his friends in the playground and you have spoken to his parents before, it is likely they will want an update as to what you have noticed and ideas for some more possible strategies or solutions to help him.
-Make sure you are organised for these questions and have some ideas!
+Make sure you are organized for these questions and have some ideas!

-9) Avoid Using Teacher Terms
+9) Avoid Using Terms That Only Teachers Know

 10) Communicate All Year Round

-If you have communicated effectively with parents and raised concerns as they happen, the parent teacher conferences should be more of a follow-up to discuss how things are going.
+If you have communicated effectively with parents and raised concerns as they happen, the parent-teacher conferences should be more of a follow-up to discuss how things are going.
 Being open and honest all year round will ensure that you have a good working relationship with the parents of your students.

 11) Discuss Strategies